Algorise-Ltd/helixgraph/data/raw/data_generation_documentation.md

 - `invoices.csv`
 - `risks.csv`

+### Purchase Order Generation Details

+#### Marketing Campaign Integration

+The script integrates marketing campaign data from `data/processed/marketing/campaigns_v1.csv` to generate realistic marketing-related purchase orders.

+- The linkage between campaigns and POs is based on the `ad_group_id`.
+- The purchase order `description` is enriched with details from the campaign, such as `ad_group_id`, `media_platform`, `channel`, and `ad_placement`, to provide context for the Ollama model to assign a relevant L4 category.

+#### Spend Balancing

+A spend balancing mechanism is in place to ensure a realistic distribution of spend across the main L1 procurement categories.
+The target distribution is defined in the script and the process iteratively adds or removes POs to meet the targets.

+#### Purchase Order Logic

+- **Multi-line POs:** Approximately 10% of purchase orders are generated with multiple line items (between 2 and 4 lines) to simulate more complex orders.
+- **Quantity Distribution:** The quantity for each PO line item is determined by its L1 category:
+    - For 'Direct Materials' & 'Technical Materials', quantities follow a geometric distribution to simulate bulk orders.
+    - For 'Indirect Services and Materials', the quantity is always 1.

 ## 2. Dictionary Creation

 After the raw data is generated, the script automatically creates several JSON dictionary files in the `data/dictionaries/procurement` directory.
 These dictionaries are intended for entity linking and other downstream tasks.